Galactomannan: Food use

 Galactomannans are used in foods as stabilisers.
 Guar and locust bean gum (LBG) are commonly used in ice cream to improve texture and reduce ice cream meltdown.
 LBG is also used extensively in cream cheese, fruit preparations and salad dressings.
 Tara gum is seeing growing acceptability as a food ingredient but is still used to a much lesser extent than guar or LBG.
 Guar has the highest usage in foods, largely due to its low and stable price.

 Clinical use

-As galactomannan is a component of the cell wall of the mold Aspergillus and it is released during growth, detection of galactomannan in blood is used to diagnose invasive aspergillosis infections in humans.
+As galactomannan is a component of the cell wall of the mold Aspergillus and it is released during hyphal growth, detection of galactomannan in blood or bronchoalveolar lavage (BAL) fluid is used to diagnose invasive aspergillosis infections in humans.
 This is performed with monoclonal antibodies in a double-sandwich ELISA; this assay from Bio-Rad Laboratories was approved by the FDA in 2003 and is of moderate accuracy.
 The assay is most useful in patients who have had hemopoietic cell transplants (stem cell transplants).
 False positive Aspergillus Galactomannan test have been found in patients on intravenous treatment with some antibiotics or fluids containing gluconate or citric acid such as some transfusion platelets, parenteral nutrition or PlasmaLyte.